In today’s post we are going to talk about what I consider to be the # 1 MLM book of all time.

 # 2 90 percent of new distributors quit their first year.

 There is a high attrition rate in network marketing.
 You should also realize there is a high attrition rate in ALL small businesses and in sales jobs.
 It’s not easy to succeed with your own business and it’s not for everyone.
 Getting people in the business is just the starting point.
 Keeping them in is where the magic happens.

 # 3 The reality is that most people in network marketing do the business a little differently from each other anyway.
 Evidence shows that you will earn more money by teaching systems that supports variety and is suitable to different personality types.

 Everyone is unique.
-A business building strategy that might work for an extrovert might not work for an introvert.
+A business building strategy that works for an extrovert might not work for an introvert.
 Some folks want to do home parties and others don’t.
-Ultimately, you need to know several different ways to build a business, so you can teach your team to succeed.
+Ultimately, you need to know several different ways to build a business, so you can help each team member find a strategy that resonates with them.
 Each person has their own natural talents and abilities.
-It’s your job to figure out what those talents and abilities are and show the person how they can use their own talents to succeed.
+It’s your job to figure out what those talents and abilities are and show the person how they can use their own talents to succeed in the business.

 # 4 Instead of concentrating on leads, responses or sales volume, the size of your compensation check is the yardstick by which your measure your marketing effectiveness.

 If you really want to evaluate how your network marketing business is growing look at your bonus check.
 That is the most important factor.
 Yes, results follow activity.
 Leads are important.
 So is sales volume.
 But, the most important thing when it comes to marketing is your Return on Investment.
 All other things are secondary.
 Your goal is to make sure your bonus check grows each month.

 # 5 Working smarter pays better than working harder.
 Creating strategies is working on your business.